Search Knowledge Base by Keyword

 In almost all cases, the cost to fix the errors greatly exceeds the added cost the client would have incurred by hiring a lawyer in the first place.

 Lawyers can provide legal advice.

 Many incorporation websites have a tiny disclaimer stating that they’re not lawyers, that they can’t provide legal advice, and that you should obtain legal advice prior to using their services.
 The purpose of that disclaimer is to avoid liability in the event that they fail to set up your corporation properly, and to be clear that they don’t have the formal education or training that’s necessary to provide you with the legal advice you need when setting up a corporation.
-The disclaimer is usually in tiny font at the bottom of the page, or hidden in their terms of service.
-Why not avoid the hassle and just incorporate with a lawyer in the first place?
+The disclaimer is usually in tiny font at the bottom of the page or hidden in their terms of service.
+Why not avoid the hassle and just incorporate your business with a lawyer in the first place?